This page provides details on how the settings for the V-Ray Physical Camera work.

 Film speed (ISO) – Determines the film power (i.e. sensitivity).
 Smaller values make the image darker, while larger values make it brighter.
-For more information, see Exposure Control: Film Speed (ISO) example below.
+For more information, see the Film Speed (ISO) example below.

 F-Number – Determines the width of the camera aperture and, indirectly, exposure.
 If the Exposure option is checked, changing the F-number will affect the image brightness.
-For more information, see Exposure Control - f-number (s-top) example below.
+For more information, see the F-number (s-top) example below.

 Shutter speed (s^-1) – Specifies the shutter speed, in inverse seconds, for the still photographic camera.
 For example, shutter speed of 1/30 s corresponds to a value of 30 for this parameter.
-For more information, see Exposure Control - Shutter Speed example below.
+For more information, see the Shutter Speed example below.

 Shutter angle (deg) – Specifies the shutter angle (in degrees) for the movie camera.

 Shutter offset (deg) – Specifies the shutter offset (in degrees) for the movie camera.